 5 Best ASO Practices for Google Play and Apple App Store

 App Store Optimization (ASO) is the process of improving app visibility in the app stores.
 The Apple App Store and the Google Play Store both have algorithms calculating which apps to feature and which to show in search results.
 App developers and marketers acquire higher app store ranking for their apps by optimizing for app store search algorithms.
-In addition to enabling apps to reach higher app store rank and increased exposure, ASO is also a major source for organic app growth.
+In addition to enabling apps to reach a higher app store rank and increased exposure, ASO is also a major source for organic app growth.
 This is because, it puts apps in front of people who are already interested in those apps’ functionalities, niche or brand.
-Therefore, producing better tap-through-rates (TTR) and conversion rates (CVR).
+Therefore, producing better tap-through rates (TTR) and conversion rates (CVR).

 Although ASO plays a big role in app growth, many app developers and marketers are still unsure about how to tackle it.
 Moreover, the best ASO strategies differ from one app store to the other.
 However, there are commonalities between the most popular app stores Google and Apple, so let's clear this up with the best ASO practices for the Apple App Store and the Google Play Store.